Aliyah and Yishuv during World War I: History

+Jewish volunteers from Palestine enlisting in the British Army, 1918.

 Upon the eruption of World War I, the regime severed supply lines to Palestine and caused a severe food shortage.
 This severing of supply lines also caused economic difficulty and prevented the arrival of donations.
 On top of these problems, the regime piled up additional difficulties such as war taxes and the confiscation of work animals, tools and food.
 Other difficulties (either unrelated or not in direct relation to the regime) arose in the form of a locust attack (which the settlers were not equipped to deal with), famine and poverty (the result of donations ceasing), epidemics such as typhus, bank closures and inflation.

 The attitude of the Ottoman administration toward the Jews hardened as their situation in the war deteriorated and it made the functioning of the Yishuv much harder.
 This situation lasted almost four years.
 First the Ottoman authorities canceled the regime of capitulation (immunity to foreign citizens) and as a result those that arrived from Allied countries (including the majority of the immigrants who originated from Russia) were now considered enemies.
 There started a sort of a war between the Ottoman authorities and the Zionist movement in Palestine.
 The Ottoman authorities violated the freedom rights of the Jewish population.
 The Jewish population was not permitted to carry any weapons, to hold any stamps of the Jewish National Fund and to write letters in Yiddish or Hebrew.
 It became mandatory to learn Turkish in the schools of the Jewish population and the Zionist flag was banned.
-The peak of the friction was when the Ottoman authorities demanded that some of the people enlist in the Turkish army or leave the country.
+In 1915, the Ottomans demanded that non-citizens, including Jews, take Ottoman citizenship or leave the country.
+The peak of the friction was when the authorities demanded that some of the Jews elist in the Ottoman Army or leave the country.